State-Dependent Safety Failures in Multi-Turn Language Model Interaction: Related Work

 \subsection{Multi-Turn Jailbreak Attacks}

 Multi-turn jailbreak attacks exploit the conversational nature of language models by distributing harmful intent across multiple rounds of interaction.
 Prior work demonstrates that extended context and narrative coherence can weaken safety constraints, including many-shot in-context attacks~\cite{anil2024many}, progressive escalation strategies~\cite{russinovich2025great,zhou2024speak}, and role or semantics-driven dialogue construction~\cite{ren2024derail,yang2024chain,wang2024foot}.
 More recent systems further employ agent-based coordination to explore complex conversational trajectories~\cite{rahman2025x}.
-While these methods establish the empirical effectiveness of conversational attacks, they largely conceptualize dialogue as an accumulation of prompts or examples.
-The evolution of dialogue history is not explicitly modeled as a stateful process, and the mechanisms governing how alignment degrades over time remain implicit.
-In contrast, our work focuses on characterizing multi-turn safety failures as a deterministic process of contextual state evolution, in which dialogue history functions as a controllable state variable rather than a passive record.
+These methods establish that conversational context can degrade safety alignment, and our work builds on this foundation.
+We treat this failure as a deterministic process of contextual state evolution, with dialogue history functions as a controllable state variable rather than a passive record.